And as we’ll soon see, the size of your AC is especially important in humid climates.

 Let’s just say that calculating AC size — and calculating it the right way — is way too complicated for that.

-Yes, there are websites that will show you charts and climate zone maps and let you plug in the square footage of your house to determine the right AC size.
-The problem with that approach is that there are lots of factors other than local climate and square footage that play a role in your AC's performance.
+Yes, some websites will show you charts and climate zone maps and let you plug in the square footage of your house to determine the right AC size.
+The problem with that approach is that there are lots of factors other than local climate and square footage that play a role in your AC’s performance.

-But what if that house is really well insulated, faces east, and is surrounded by large shade trees?
-In that case, it might only need a 1.5-ton AC.
-The 2.5-ton system might have seemed ok based on square footage alone, but 2 tons of cooling capacity is too much.
-It might make the inhabitants of this particular house super uncomfortable.
+But what if that house is well insulated, faces east, and is surrounded by large shade trees?
+In that case, it might only need a 2-ton AC.
+The 2.5-ton system might have seemed ok based on square footage alone, but 2.5 tons is too much for this home.
+That kind of cooling capacity might make the occupants less comfortable — not more.

 Why is an oversized AC bad?